fanzhuyifan/kde-git/README.md

 ```bash
 build_install_all.sh $(cat local_build_order.txt)
 ```
+It is recommended to use the environment variables documented below to perform the build process step by step.

+**_TIP:_**
 You can use the environment variable `CMAKE_BUILD_PARALLEL_LEVEL` to control the number of parallel builds.

 ## build_install_all.sh